eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_operation_reference.rst

    ``oclIsKindOf(oclType)`` evaluates to **true**.
    The returned element is typed with the expected type (so there's no need to invoke ``oclAsType(oclType)`` on it).

-   **Important:** user of Acceleo 2.x should note that, contrary to what took place in acceleo 2.x, this operation **never** returns *self* even when ``self.oclIsKindOf(oclType)`` is true.
+   **Important:** users of Acceleo 2.x should note that, contrary to what took place in acceleo 2.x, this operation **never** returns *self* even when ``self.oclIsKindOf(oclType)`` is true.

    examples: